annastella123/a.i.-sandwich-ordering/README.txt

 Example 3:
 Welcome!
 You look hungry.
 Well I can't see you, but you are here so I am going to assume you are hungry.
 Or maybe someone asked you to order them a sandwich becuase they are hungry.
-Is it your boyfriend?
-Or your husband maybe?
-Is he making you order him a sandwich?
-Tell him to order his own sandwich because you are going to get a pedicure!
 Anyway. . .

 Would you like to see a menu?   nope